josejg/instruction_following_eval/README.md

 }
 ```

-However, you can retrieve the list of examples of the [original paper](https://arxiv.org/abs/2311.07911) by calling `default_examples`.
+However, you can retrieve the list from examples of the [original paper](https://arxiv.org/abs/2311.07911) by calling `default_examples`.

 ```python
 from instruction_following_eval import default_examples, instruction_following_eval